 It isn’t a single memory, but it’s the process of becoming more American.
 I was born in Manchester and came over in ’63, having married an American sweetheart.
 It helped make me more American to come to Georgetown, go through ceremonies like graduation, and really feel part of the country.
 That happened through the business of Georgetown.

 Any advice for sociology students today?

 One of my hardest problems with students is the attitude of ‘What can you do?
 You can’t do anything.’
-Well you’ve got to do something.
+Well, you’ve got to do something.
 We’ve got to assume this responsibility ourselves.

 You just need to start the first few steps of the journey toward your interests or ambitions.
-You can’t leave all your other responsibilities alone, but you can start by taking charge of a small part of a project, then a deeper part of a project.
+You can’t leave all your other responsibilities alone, but you can start by taking charge of a small part of a project, then a deeper part of the project.
 I always tried to get students interested in the human responsibility for changing the world.